+'''

 usage: ksconf xml-format [-h] [--indent INDENT] [--quiet] FILE [FILE ...]

-Normalize and apply consistent XML indentation and CDATA usage for XML dashboards and navigation files.
-Technically this could be used on \any\ XML file, but certain element names specific to Splunk's simple XML dashboards are handled specially, and therefore could result in unusable results.
-The expected indentation level is guessed based on the first element indentation, but can be explicitly set if not detectable.
+Normalize and apply consistent XML indentation and CDATA usage for XML

+dashboards and navigation files.
+Technically this could be used on any XML

+file, but certain element names specific to Splunk's simple XML dashboards are

+handled specially, and therefore could result in unusable results.
+The

+expected indentation level is guessed based on the first element indentation,

+but can be explicitly set if not detectable.

+positional arguments:

 One or more XML files to check.
-If '-' is given, then a FILE
+If '-' is given, then a

+FILE

 list of files is read from standard input

+optional arguments:

+-h, --help

+show this help message and exit

 --indent INDENT Number of spaces.
-This is only used if indentation cannot be guessed from the existing file.
+This is only used if indentation cannot

+be guessed from the existing file.

-Reduce the volume of output. --quiet, -q
+Reduce the volume of output.

+--quiet, -q

+'''